leo452/alpha-blog/README.md

 # README

-This is my first repository developing in ruby on rails
+This is my first repository for the first alpha-blog